cmstas/NtupleTools/AutoTwopler/README.md

 - [x] Use time_stats key in data to make plot of crab jobs over time
 - [ ] Deal with CRAB HTTP exceptions elegantly
 - [x] Don't rely on CRAB status codes.
 Use our own.
 In particular. isComplete = (nComplete == nTot) is all one needs.
+- [ ] Put crab output into a folder within hadoop so that not all folders are directly in hadoop, maybe use "80X" or "76X" as the folder, so /hadoop/cms/..../namin/80X/crab_TTJets.....